maitiennguyen/23CCSR/README.md

 ```
 run_clustal.py <fasta_file>
 ```
-This command can be used to perform Clustal analysis of a sequences in FASTA format individually.
+This command can be used to perform Clustal analysis of sequences in FASTA format individually.

 ## Examples